stfalcon-studio/StfalconFixturer-android/README.md

 # Stfalcon Fixturer

 Utility for developers and QAs what helps minimize time wasting on writing the same data for testing over and over again.
 You can write fixture in XML one time and use it for build testing.
-The library can autofill EditText with you fixture data.
+The library can autofill EditText with your fixture data.

 ### Who we are
 Need iOS and Android apps, MVP development or prototyping?
 Contact us via info@stfalcon.com.
 We develop software since 2009, and we're known experts in this field.
 Check out our [portfolio](https://stfalcon.com/en/portfolio) and see more libraries from [stfalcon-studio](https://stfalcon-studio.github.io/).